Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

 Example of Dadra Taal Aad Layakari

-This table shows the Aad Layakari variation, transcribed from the popular notation chart.
-It is played over two cycles of Dadra Taal.
+This table shows the Aad Layakari variation, played over two cycles of Dadra Taal.

 How to Practice this Variation